jinserk/pytorch-redis/README.md

 1. There exists [RedisLab's official Redis module for PyTorch](https://github.com/RedisAI/RedisAI), but it only supports tensor type to store.
    Using this project, you can store any structured data associated to a key such as a list of tensors or a list of tuples of tensors mixed with strings etc.
 2. In my experiment, `tensor.numpy()` has smaller memory footprint than `numpy ndarray`.
 3. If `num_workers=0` in DataLoader, it is inevitably much slower than direct-access of in-memory data.
-Use multipe `num_workers` for the performance.
+Use multiple `num_workers` for the performance.

 ## Benchmarks